 Within the Research variant it is possible to compose a master programme Computer Security.
 This is a two-year international programme.
-Students have to travel on Monday or on Friday because the courses will be taught at three universities, Eindhoven, Nijmegen and Twente (TU/e; RU; UT).
+Students have to travel on Monday and Friday because the courses will be taught at three universities, Eindhoven, Nijmegen and Twente (TU/e; RU; UT).

-More information on this programme can be found in chapter 2.3, Computer Security: Kerckhoffs Institute.
+More information on this programme can be found in chapter 2.3.